 Victoria is truly one of the best places to live in Canada during the summer.
-With the average temperature in the low 20C’s, and the sun almost always shining, the island is perfect place to spend the dog days of summer with your kids.
+With the average temperature in the low 20C’s, and the sun (almost) always shining, the island is the perfect place to spend the dog days of summer with your kids.

 1- Without a doubt BEACON HILL PARK is a must for all families to experience.
 Equipped with numerous playgrounds, duck ponds, gardens, and even a petting zoo, families will have no problem spending the entire day here.
 If you are looking to discover something new why not try to find the Moss Lady (a giant 36 foot sculpture)?
 It is pretty much a giant chia pet!

 2- WILLOWS BEACH is also an awesome option for parents with young children to go on a hot day.
 With the cool ocean breeze and the shallow sandy shores you will be at ease to know your kids will be safe splashing around in the water.
 There is also a playground and grassy area nearby to keep your little balls of energy entertained.

 3- If you are already in the area the OAK BAY MARINA is a great place to take your kids if they want to see the seals.
 Although you can't feed the seals anymore, they still spend most of their time at the docks so there's a good chance you'll catch them!

 4- Visit the SIDNEY STREET MARKET, every Thursday night, until September 6th to grab some local produce, handmade gifts, or just to sample some sweets.
 The Sidney Street Market is located on the charming main street in Sidney which is closed to traffic for the weekly festivities.

 Photo Credit: www.sidneystreetmarket.com

 5- Camp in your own backyard!
 You don't always have to go far to enjoy a night under the stars.
 When I was little, I didn't care whether I was in my yard or in a forest, just a night changing up the routine was so exciting!